HOME

 • The name as spelt in the US records is more German than Dutch.
 However, the name was spelt Ketelaar in the Netherlands.

-• The names of Frederick's parents were taken from his death certificate.
+Note: The middle initial and the parent's names were taken from his death certificate.
 It should be noted that death certificates are notoriously bad for the accuracy concerning birth records.

 Immigration of Frederick Kettler c.
 1883